Escape to the Chateau: Background and production

-Dick Strawbridge invited Channel 4 to join them documenting their journey in searching for a house.
+Dick Strawbridge and Angel Adoree invited production company Spark Media to film them documenting their journey in searching for a house.
 The couple had already spent four years searching for a home to bring up their two young children, Arthur and Dorothy.
-In contrast to many other home shows, the television coverage was never planned, but Channel 4 paid to document the journey which lifted some of the weight that such a large task would cost.
-This was in the form of the presenter's fee, in addition to the exposure from the show's advertising, which has allowed the business to uphold its popularity as a wedding and events venue.
+The producers took the idea to all major broadcasters but were repeatedly rejected.
+Eventually Channel 4 agreed to a 3 part series to test the water.
+It was an instant hit with viewers.
+In contrast to many other home shows, the television coverage was never planned, but Channel 4 paid to document the couple's journey, which defrayed some of the expense of such a large task.
+The assistance was in the form of the presenter's fee, in addition to the exposure from the show's advertising, which allowed the business to build its popularity as a wedding and events venue.

-The appeal of the show may be due to the affordability on face value and lack of demand for such French properties, which has attracted many English house buyers.
-That was the same story with Dick and Angel, since when they first started house hunting in France, they were looking at more modest properties such as small farmhouses, until they realised that at the prevailing low prices, they could buy a castle.
+The appeal of the show might have been due to the apparent affordability and lack of demand for such French properties, which has attracted many British house buyers.
+That was the same story with Dick and Angel.
+When they first started house hunting in France, they were looking at more modest properties, such as small farmhouses, until they realised that at the prevailing low prices, they could buy a castle.